-New research from Monash University has highlighted an important and often ignored issued: the cost of poor health in older employees.
-[See summary here, or the full report here (PDF).]
+New research from Monash University has highlighted an important and often ignored issue: the cost of poor health in older employees.
+[See summary here]

 The research findings are unsurprising: if older workers were healthier, they would be more productive and would stay in the workforce longer.

 While these findings in themselves are bit obvious, I still find this research significant for two reasons:

 Firstly, the researchers found that the health of older workers has a greater impact on productivity than the health of younger workers.

 Says researcher Dr George Verikios, “By looking at chronic disease and the associated rate of health decline of workers, we found reducing poor health in older workers would have a much greater effect on the Australian economy than similar reductions for younger workers.

 “Workforce participation by younger workers is less affected by their health compared with older workers, so there are smaller benefits from improving the health of younger workers,” Dr Verikios said.

 2. Older workers often overlooked in workplace health

 Secondly, the research puts a well-deserved spotlight on the issue of workplace health for older workers (which the research classes as 49+).